“Stop Shaming Your Child for Behavioral Symptoms of ADHD.”

 - Remembering information/tasks/directions (Working Memory)

 - Making transitions

 In ADHD brains, some of these directors are “sleeping on the job.”
 Not everyone with ADHD will have the same executive function deficits, so it’s important for parents to learn about their child’s unique needs.
-This will help tremendously in differentiating between ADHD and true misbehavior.
+This will help tremendously in differentiating between ADHD-sparked behavior problems and true misbehavior.

 ADHD Behavior, Punishment, and Shame

 Every disorder carries symptoms, and we wouldn’t punish or shame someone for struggling with their symptoms or for finding interventions to mitigate them.
 We don’t punish a child with a vision impairment when they can’t see without their glasses.
 We don’t shame a child with asthma when they need to use their inhaler, and we don’t look down on a child with a broken leg when they have to use crutches to walk.
 We know that the glasses, the inhaler, and the crutches are tools that help people manage their specific issues.